gaswelder/che/about.md

 is true in that sense that such a file can be compiled independently, and functions and variables declared 'static' can be used only inside that module.
 But to connect modules programmers have to do two things
-manually: create and include "header files" (which is really an automated copy-paste mechanism for prototypes and typedefs) and put the modules in the compiler's command line.
-The MC translator does that
+manually: create and include "header files" (which is really a semi-automated copy-paste mechanism for prototypes and typedefs) and put the modules in the compiler's command line.
+The MC translator does that automatically:
-automatically:

 	// main.c:
 	import "module2"